2005 World Series: Aftermath

 Neither team advanced to the postseason in 2006, but both the White Sox and the Astros were in the Wild Card race until the final weeks of the season, with the White Sox finishing with 90 wins, the Astros with 82 wins.
-The White Sox made their first post-2005 postseason appearance in 2008, while the Astros would not return to the postseason until 2015, their third season as an American League team and would not return to the World Series until 2017, their fifth season as an American League team.
-Both teams would meet again in the 2021 American League Division Series, their first match-up in the post-season since the 2005 World Series (and the first since the Astros moved to the AL).
+The White Sox made their first post-2005 postseason appearance in 2008, while the Astros never returned to the postseason until 2015, their third season as an American League team.
+Both teams would meet again in the 2021 American League Division Series, their first match-up in the postseason since the 2005 World Series (and the first since the Astros moved to the AL).
 Houston won the series 3–1.